TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

 	* Convert to [Pay-as-you-go](https://azure.microsoft.com/offers/ms-azr-0003p/) to continue to have access to the selected free services for the remaining 12- month duration of that offer.
 If you are not the admin, reach out to support and provide an approval email from the account admin<br>
 	* Convert to [Azure for students](https://azure.microsoft.com/offers/ms-azr-0170p/)<br>

 * Unable to create/ upgrade to another support plan

 	* Make sure to sign in to Azure account center as account admin.
 If you already have a subscription add a payment method to re-activate it.
 Please make sure to wait for few hours for the process completion<br>
 	* The credit card linked to the current plan might have spending limit on or some issue.
 Please try linking to another card<br>
 	**Note**: Support plans are billed like separate subscriptions and have subscription ID’s associated with them for billing purposes.
-All subscriptions on an account will receive the benefits associated with that support plan.
+All subscriptions on an account will receive the benefits associated with that support plan

 * Unable to move one resource group to another

 	* Only an account admin or the service administrator for the subscription can perform this action.
 Refer [move resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources) to learn more

-### **Azure for Students:**
+### **Azure for Students**

-* Azure for Students subscription disabled due to exhausting the spending limit
+* Azure for Students subscription disabled due to exhausting the spending limit<br>

 	* [Remove any spending limit](https://docs.microsoft.com/azure/billing/billing-spending-limit.)<br>
 	* If you are getting an error please [add/Update Credit Card](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card.) to your Azure Profile and convert the offer to Pay-As-You-Go<br>

-* Unable to sign-up for Azure for student offer
+* Unable to sign-up for Azure for student offer<br>

 	* Make sure the email used for the sign-up is entitled for Azure for student and the email and is added as work or school or as Microsoft account.
-In case its not added, please reach out to your local IT team to add the email in the org directory<br>
+In case it's not added, please reach out to your local IT team to add the email in the org directory<br>

 * Unable to sign-up for Azure for student offer due to error message **"You are not eligible for an Azure subscription"** This could be due to an unmanaged Active Directory tenant issue.
 Please follow the steps below